How to return multiple values in Python

 Get started with Replit

-Turn these concepts into a real tool.
-Describe your idea to Replit Agent, like “build a text analyzer that returns word count and sentence count” or “create a temperature converter that returns Fahrenheit and Kelvin.”
+Turn what you've learned into a real tool.
+Tell Replit Agent to build "a text analyzer that returns word count and character length" or "a stats calculator that returns mean, median, and mode."

-The agent writes the code, tests for errors, and deploys your application automatically.
+It writes the code, tests for errors, and deploys your app directly from your browser.
 Start building with Replit.